-- Significant regional differences in the representation of lithologies also exist (Figure 6d).
-In the original geological dataset, the 344 345 number of polygons per squared kilometres (black points in Figure 6d) used to represent the lithological variability is strongly 346 heterogeneous across Italy, and is proportional to the geo-lithological complexity of each physiographic region.
-For instance, the Alpine regions (EAL, CAL, WA), which are characterized by a complex geological architecture and by a very high 347 348 lithological variability, display the higher polygon density, with values between 1.7 e 2.4 polygons/km2.
-On the other hand, 349 the Po Plain (PP) records the lowest polygons density, with 0,2 polygons per square kilometre, being characterized by a quite 350 monotonous surface geology, almost totally represented by alluvial deposits.
-Accordingly, in the Apennine regions, which are 351 (in general) geologically less complex than the Alpine regions, the average polygon density is just over 1 (NAP, NIAP, CAP, 352 SMP, SAP) with a maximum of 1,7 in the Central Magmatic Province (CMP) and a minimum of 0,3 in the south-eastern 353 regions of the foredeep (SEAP) and foreland (MF) domains. - The reclassification of the original geological dataset in the LMI classes determined the merging of adjacent polygons exposing rock unit included in the same lithological class.
+Significant regional differences in the representation of lithologies also exist (Figure 6d).
+In the original geological dataset, the number of polygons per squared kilometres (black points in Figure 6d) used to represent the lithological variability is strongly heterogeneous across Italy, and is proportional to the geo-lithological complexity of each physiographic region.
+For instance, the Alpine regions (EAL, CAL, WA), which are characterized by a complex geological architecture and by a very high lithological variability, display the higher polygon density, with values between 1.7 e 2.4 polygons/km2.
+On the other hand, the Po Plain (PP) records the lowest polygons density, with 0,2 polygons per square kilometre, being characterized by a quite monotonous surface geology, almost totally represented by alluvial deposits.
+Accordingly, in the Apennine regions, which are (in general) geologically less complex than the Alpine regions, the average polygon density is just over 1 (NAP, NIAP, CAP, SMP, SAP) with a maximum of 1,7 in the Central Magmatic Province (CMP) and a minimum of 0,3 in the south-eastern regions of the foredeep (SEAP) and foreland (MF) domains.

+The reclassification of the original geological dataset in the LMI classes determined the merging of adjacent polygons exposing rock unit included in the same lithological class.
 The process resulted in a drop of the number of polygons in each physiographic region, passing from the original data set to the LMI, which is indicated by the length of the black arrows in Figure 6d.
+Importantly, the reduction of the number of polygons does not change the relative regional variability of the polygon density.

+This means that the simplification introduced by our reclassification does not impact the regional difference in the representation of the lithology.
-Importantly, the reduction of the number of polygons does not changes the relative regional variability of the polygon density.
-This means that the simplification introduced by our reclassification does not impact the regional difference in the representation of the lithology. - In Figure 6d, the indicator of polygon density (in black) is flanked by an analogue indicator (in blue) displaying the count of the unique descriptions used within each physiographic region, both in the original data set (blue points) and in the reclassified LMI (blue arrow tips).
-The number of unique descriptions is generally proportional to the polygon density, but cases of - 363 exceptionally high number of unique descriptions (e.g. PP, NAP, NIAP, SAP) are common.
-Primarily, this is the effect of

-364 individual geologists or working groups using several local names to define the same rock unit, thus increasing the number of 365 unique descriptions.

-366 Finally, Figure 6d shows that regional differences in the representation of lithologies may be also related to the different years 367 of publication of the geological sheets encompassed in each region.
-Figure 6d shows that: i) the geological sheets encompassed 368 in the Alpine region have been surveyed in the periods 1901-1940 (EAL, WAL) and 1961-1989 (CAL); ii) almost all the 369 geological sheets encompassed in the regions of the Italian Peninsula (PP, NAP, NIAP, CEAP, CAP, CMP, SMP, SAP, SEAP, 370 GF, MF) have been surveyed in the period 1961-1989, as those of the Sardinian Block (SB); iii) the geological sheets of 371 Western Sicily (WS) Eastern Sicily (ES) and Calabro Peloritano Arc (CPA) have been surveyed in the period 1884-1900.
-372 While it is not clear whether the publication year of the geological sheets plays or not a role in controlling the polygon density 373 in the Alpine regions, the impact of the different years of publications in the representation of the regional lithological 374 variability is dramatic comparing CPA and SB.
-In fact, despite a similar lithological composition (Figure 6c) and a pre-Alpine 375 common geological history (Alvarez and Shimabukuro, 2009), CPA and SB are characterized by a very different density of 376 polygons (0,3 polygons/km2 for CPA, and 1,3 for SB), due to strong differences in drafting geological sheets published almost 377 100 years apart from each other.
+In Figure 6d, the indicator of polygon density (in black) is flanked by an analogue indicator (in blue) displaying the count of the unique descriptions used within each physiographic region, both in the original data set (blue points) and in the reclassified LMI (blue arrow tips).
+The number of unique descriptions is generally proportional to the polygon density, but cases of exceptionally high number of unique descriptions (e.g. PP, NAP, NIAP, SAP) are common.
+Primarily, this is the effect of individual geologists or working groups using several local names to define the same rock unit, thus increasing the number of unique descriptions.
+Finally, Figure 6d shows that regional differences in the representation of lithologies may be also related to the different years of publication of the geological sheets encompassed in each region.
+Figure 6d shows that: i) the geological sheets encompassed in the Alpine region have been surveyed in the 1901-1940 (EAL, WAL) and 1961-1989 (CAL) time intervals; ii) almost all the geological sheets encompassed in the regions of the Italian Peninsula (PP, NAP, NIAP, CEAP, CAP, CMP, SMP, SAP, SEAP, GF, MF) have been surveyed in the 1961-1989 time interval, as those of the Sardinian Block (SB); iii) the geological sheets of Western Sicily (WS) Eastern Sicily (ES) and Calabro Peloritano Arc (CPA) have been surveyed in the 1884-1900 time interval.
+While it is not clear whether the publication year of the geological sheets plays or not a role in controlling the polygon density in the Alpine regions, the impact of the different years of publications in the representation of the regional lithological variability is dramatic comparing CPA and SB.
+In fact, despite a similar lithological composition (Figure 6c) and a pre-Alpine common geological history (Alvarez and Shimabukuro, 2009), CPA and SB are characterized by a very different published almost 100 years apart from each other.